Q: What is Interlibrary Loan?

 Quick return of recalled materials helps Kirkwood Library Servies maintain good relationships with other libraries and helps ensure that these libraries will continue to lend us their items.

-We will not fill requests for material available at any of the Metro Library Network locations including Cedar Rapids, Marion or Hiawatha Public Libraries.
-You can expect to recieve your material faster by visiting any of these locations than recieving it through our Interlibrary Loan service.
+If material you need is held by a Cedar Rapids Metro Area Library, you can expect to receive your material faster by visiting any of these locations than receiving it through our Interlibrary Loan service.
 If you would like to check availability at any of these locations, you can visit their catalog here: http://crpl.ent.sirsi.net/client/crpl.
-If you request material available at these locations, your request will be canceled with an explanation letting you know that it is available from a Metro Library Network library.